 Materials to make patterns out of?

-Below is a shortlist of various materials you can use, and arrange in order of increasing longevity.
-If it’s a design your make regularly, it makes sense to commit that design to a material that will last many years.
+Below is a short list of various materials you can use, and arrange in order of increasing longevity.
+If it’s a design you make regularly, it makes sense to commit that design to a material that will last many years.

 - Paper (simply print and stick)